shareresearchteam/sonify_it/README.md

 ## Usage

-This package currently contains an example implementation for the Turtlebot 2 robot.
+This package currently contains an example implementation for the Turtlebot 2 robot running [ROS 1 Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu).
+It is a Python-based package.
+A [version based on C++](https://github.com/shareresearchteam/sonify_it/tree/noetic_cpp) and a [version for ROS 2](https://github.com/shareresearchteam/sonify_it2) are planned.

 To use the package as-is, you will need:

-1. A computer with some flavor of Ubuntu 20.04 and [ROS Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu)
+1. A computer with some flavor of Ubuntu 20.04 and ROS 1 Noetic
 2. A TurtleBot 2 (optional; you can simulate one instead)
 3. An RPLIDAR A1 (optional; you can simulate an alternative instead)